Inferno (Dante): Fifth Circle (Wrath)

 In the swampy, stinking waters of the river Styx – the Fifth Circle – the actively wrathful fight each other viciously on the surface of the slime, while the sullen (the passively wrathful) lie beneath the water, withdrawn, "into a black sulkiness which can find no joy in God or man or the universe".
 At the surface of the foul Stygian marsh, Dorothy L. Sayers writes, "the active hatreds rend and snarl at one another; at the bottom, the sullen hatreds lie gurgling, unable even to express themselves for the rage that chokes them".
-As the last circle of Incontinence, the "savage self-frustration" of the Fifth Circle marks the end of "that which had its tender and romantic beginnings in the dalliance of indulged passion".Canto VIIIPhlegyas reluctantly transports Dante and Virgil across the Styx in his skiff.
+As the last circle of Incontinence, the "savage self-frustration" of the Fifth Circle marks the end of "that which had its tender and romantic beginnings in the dalliance of indulged passion".

+Canto VIII

+Phlegyas reluctantly transports Dante and Virgil across the Styx in his skiff.
 On the way they are accosted by Filippo Argenti, a Black Guelph from the prominent Adimari family.
 Little is known about Argenti, although Giovanni Boccaccio describes an incident in which he lost his temper; early commentators state that Argenti's brother seized some of Dante's property after his exile from Florence.
 Just as Argenti enabled the seizing of Dante's property, he himself is "seized" by all the other wrathful souls.

 When Dante responds "In weeping and in grieving, accursed spirit, may you long remain," Virgil blesses him with words used to describe Christ himself (Luke 11:27).
-Literally, this reflects the fact that souls in Hell are eternally fixed in the state they have chosen, but allegorically, it reflects Dante's beginning awareness of his own sin.
+In a literal sense, this reflects the fact that souls in Hell are eternally fixed in the state they have chosen, but allegorically, it reflects Dante's beginning awareness of his own sin.

 Entrance to Dis

 In the distance, Dante perceives high towers that resemble fiery red mosques.
 Virgil informs him that they are approaching the City of Dis.
 Dis, itself surrounded by the Stygian marsh, contains Lower Hell within its walls.
 Dis is one of the names of Pluto, the classical king of the underworld, in addition to being the name of the realm.
 The walls of Dis are guarded by fallen angels.
+Virgil is unable to convince them to let Dante and him enter.

+Canto IX

-Virgil is unable to convince them to let Dante and him enter.Canto IXDante is threatened by the Furies (consisting of Alecto, Megaera, and Tisiphone) and Medusa.
+Dante is threatened by the Furies (consisting of Alecto, Megaera, and Tisiphone) and Medusa.
 An angel sent from Heaven secures entry for the poets, opening the gate by touching it with a wand, and rebukes those who opposed Dante.
 Allegorically, this reveals the fact that the poem is beginning to deal with sins that philosophy and humanism cannot fully understand.
-Virgil also mentions to Dante how Erichtho sent him down to the lowest circle of Hell to bring back a spirit from there.
+Virgil also mentions to Dante how Erichtho sent him to the lowest circle of Hell to bring back a spirit from there.